GE Appliances: Manufacturing facilities and investments

-Also in October 2023, GE Appliances announced two new dishwasher manufacturing lines that completed a $450 million investment announced at Appliance Park in late 2021.

-Also in October 2023, the company marked 50 years of building cooking products at its Roper subsidiary in Georgia by investing $118 million in new assembly lines, presses, and workforce programs.
-Later in the year, GE Appliances officially opened its CoCREATE facility in Connecticut, featuring a small appliance microfactory, community makerspace, test kitchen, and design center.

 In February 2024, the company introduced the EcoBalance Home System, a platform enabling homeowners to monitor and manage energy usage across home systems.

+In August 2025, GE Appliances announced their plan invest more than $3 billion over the next five years in its U.S. operations.
+Inititatives have included commencing production of their own water filters and sourcing of semiconductors from Texas Instruments, including supplying a third of the microchips needed for production of appliances at its facility in Louisville.

+In August 2026, GE Appliances announced an increase in its US supply chain, with sourcing of semiconductors from Texas Instruments (TI), with its U.S. based fabrication facilities, which will include microcontrollers, Wi-Fi connectivity solutions, and analog components into its next generation of connected appliances, supplying one-third of the chips for products made in its GE Appliances’ plant in Louisville.
+Production is expected to begin in 2027.
+This is part of its $3 billion U.S.investment plan first announced in August 2025.

+In September 2026, GE Appliances announced that it will invest $1 billion at Appliance Park.
+A major component is bringing dryer production from Mexico back to Louisville.
+The investment is expected to help secure approximately 4,700 production jobs.
+GE Appliance Park is set to become the largest home appliance manufacturing site in the U.S.

 Awards and recognition

-The company's efforts in the connected space earned it the title of “Smart Appliance Company of the Year” in the 2019 IoT Breakthrough Awards Program.

 In 2023, Time included the GE Profile Smart Mixer in its list of Best Inventions.
 In 2024, TIME also recognized the GE Profile Smart Indoor Smoker on this list.

-In February 2023, the newly released GE Profile UltraFast Combo with ventless heat pump technology, a washer-dryer appliance, was recognized with the KBIS Editors’ Choice Award.
+In February 2023, the newly released GE Profile UltraFast Combo with ventless heat pump technology, a washer-dryer appliance, was recognized with the KBIS Editors' Choice Award.

-In 2024, Fast Company named GE Appliances among the “Most Innovative Companies.”
+In 2024, Fast Company named GE Appliances among the "Most Innovative Companies".